wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

   - Restores the ability to start in the Mojave that is disabled by TTW Quick Start.

 :::important Instructions:
-To travel to the Mojave Wasteland, select "memory" when prompted "Is this now, or just a memory" immediately after leaving the vault.
+To start in the Mojave Wasteland, select "Memory" when prompted "Is this now, or just a memory" immediately after leaving the vault.
 :::

 ### [(Benny Humbles You) and Steals Your Stuff](https://www.nexusmods.com/newvegas/mods/71112)